Last updated on September 2nd, 2019 at 04:16 pm

-Instant Pot Pot Roast – mouthwatering tender beef roast with vegetables smothered in the most luscious and flavorful gravy.
-This easy to make pot roast recipe cooks in a fraction of the time with the help of your pressure cooker!
+Instant Pot Pot Roast – mouthwatering tender pot roast with vegetables smothered in the most luscious and flavorful gravy.
+This easy to make pot roast recipe cooks in a fraction of the time with the help of your Instant Pot pressure cooker!

 What is the Best Cut of Beef To Make Pot Roast?

 Pot Roast is made with tough cuts of lean meat that have lots of connective tissue.
 Think of the parts of the animal that have a lot of movement, like the shoulder and legs.
-These cuts are perfect for braising and stewing.
+These cuts of beef are perfect for for making pot roast as they benefit from braising and stewing.

 - Chuck: Boneless Chuck Roast, Chuck Shoulder Pot Roast, Shoulder Steak, Beef Chuck Arm.